A Day-in-the-Life of a Student Pursuing Her Graduate Certificate in Nonprofit Management

 4. Different ways to use excel

-Probably one of the statements I appreciated most was: “We aren’t trying to make you CPAs or accountants.
+One of the statements I appreciated most was: “We aren’t trying to make you CPAs or accountants.
 We are trying to give you the tools to read budgets and cash flow, functional expense reports, and other critical documents so you can ask the correct questions when something looks off.”
-The Certificate in Nonprofit Management graduate program is designed to strengthen the effectiveness of nonprofit leaders, not create experts.
+The Certificate in Nonprofit Management graduate program is designed to strengthen the effectiveness of nonprofit leaders, not create finance experts.
 While we didn’t learn four years of an accounting degree in five days, we did learn how to read spreadsheets and understand the information to be able to ask the correct questions as future nonprofit leaders.
-Other focus areas of the program include effective board governance, strategic planning, marketing and fund development, developing a business plan and growing your leadership potential.

 Tom Peters said, “Leaders don’t create followers, they create more leaders.”
-As a student in the Certificate in Nonprofit Management program at UT, I believe this is exactly what I’m learning.
+As a student in the Certificate in Nonprofit Management program at UTampa, I believe this is exactly what I’m learning.
 Participating as a student is helping me foster the leadership skills that will allow me to contribute to the continued growth and impact of our sector and community.

 I’m sharing a little more about the experience and benefits I’m already receiving (and so you can get to know me a little better).
 Watch now.